Samkarya/online-exam-questions/README.md

 ### `config.json` - The Exam Index

-The `config.json` file in the **root** of this repository acts as the master index for the ExamSim application.
+The `config.json` file in the **root** of this repository acts as the master index for the Examify application.
 It lists all available official exams and points to their respective JSON files.

 **When adding a new exam JSON file, you MUST also add a corresponding entry to this `config.json` file.**